rolandtoth/TemplateLatteReplace/README.md

 Every filter gets the preceding variable as the first parameter.
 In this case, the parameter "$currentPage" is "$page", because the filter was called on "$page" ("$page|activeClass").

-To specify more parameters use the ":" character:
+To specify parameters use the ":" character:

 ```php
 <body class="{$page->title|truncate:20}">